 While the recipe calls for 97% lean ground chicken, we’ve made these meatballs with 92% lean ground chicken and even ground turkey without any issues.
 I’m sure you could even use ground beef if you wanted to.

 Mix everything together and form 24 meatballs.
-Place them on a wire rack or mesh grill plate.
+Preheat smoker with a grill pan, mesh grill plate, or wire rack.

 Smoke the meatballs at 300ºF for 30 minutes.